vaughanknight/RadialControllerUnityBridge/BUILD.md

 Github: [vaughanknight](https://github.com/vaughanknight/)

 Vaughan is the Technical Evangelism Lead at Microsoft.
-You are already on the github repo, and you can follow @vaughanknight on Twitter.
+You are already on the github repo.
+Follow Vaughan on Twitter to get updates on all things Surface Dial + Unity and more!

 ## Surface Dial libraries
 To get the Surface Dial libraries for Unity used by James, just clone this repo and read the README.md.